Chart / Charts / Chart Types / Cartesian / Series / Area Series

 Controlling the area origin

-By default the area uses 0 as origin (the area begins from 0).
+By default, the area uses zero as the origin value (the area fills the span from zero to the area value).
 You can modify this behavior by setting the OriginMode property.
 The following table lists the available options:

 ENSeriesOriginMode Description